fhiso/tsc-governance/board/by-laws-agm.md

 #### 16.1.1 Notice of Business Meetings

-Written notice of any Business Meetings, including the Annual General Meeting, shall be provided to Voting Members at least sixty (60) days prior to such a meeting.
+Written notice of any Business Meetings, including the Annual General Meeting, shall be provided to Voting Members at least 42 days prior to such a meeting.

-The Secretary shall make all agendas, proposals, exhibits and any prepared remarks (collectively, the "Business Meeting Materials") available to members at least thirty (30) days prior to the meeting and shall make arrangement for members to attend by electronic connection.
+The Secretary shall make all agendas, proposals, exhibits and any prepared remarks (collectively, the "Business Meeting Materials") available to members at least 14 days prior to the meeting and shall make arrangement for members to attend by electronic connection.

 #### 16.1.2 Quorum for Business Meeting